- Get complete information about the battery

 Modern smartphones are sophisticated machines that can handle hundreds of processes and multiple apps running simultaneously.
 Despite processors getting more powerful and power-efficient, poor battery life has always been a serious concern for Android users.
-Android offers settings to extend battery life on Android.
+Android offers settings to extend battery life.
 Still, the OS doesn’t let users check the status of battery health, its current capacity, charge cycles, manufacturing date, etc. from its regular interface.
 Here is how to check the battery’s health and detailed technical information using ADB commands.

 If it’s your first encounter with ADB and you don’t know how to use commands on Android, try one of the following methods to harness the power of ADB: